andrew/ultimate-awesome/README.md

 - [awesome-javascript-design-patterns](https://github.com/mazzur/awesome-javascript-design-patterns) -  A collection of awesome resources for learning design patterns in JavaScript.
 - [awesome-persian-blogs](https://github.com/ohmydevops/awesome-persian-blogs) -  📝 لیست وبلاگ‌های فارسی‌زبان در حوزه‌های مختلف.
 - [awesome-dojo](https://github.com/petk/awesome-dojo) - A curated list of awesome Dojo JavaScript Toolkit libraries, resources and other shiny things.
-- [awesome-ogd-switzerland](https://github.com/rnckp/awesome-ogd-switzerland) - Awesome Open Government Data ressoures related to Switzerland.
-A manually curated list of OGD portals, websites, APIs, tools and other related resources in Switzerland.
-Relevant links to international websites are listed as well.
 - [awesome-mentalhealth](https://github.com/theimpossibleastronaut/awesome-mentalhealth) - A curated list of awesome mental health resources.
 - [cryosphere-links](https://github.com/awesome-cryosphere/cryosphere-links) - This is a link list with awesome data, models, and tools around the cryosphere.
 - [awesome-hackathon](https://github.com/dribdat/awesome-hackathon) - Platforms, tools, and guides for critical organizers 🌆.